charmplusplus/charm/doc/ampi/manual.rst

 These wrappers also allow the user to configure AMPI and Charm++-specific functionality.
-To use Isomalloc for transparently migrating user heap data, link with *-memory isomalloc*.
-To use a Charm++ load balancer, link a strategy or a suite of strategies in with *-module <LB>*.
-For example:
+For example, to automatically select a Charm++ load balancer at program launch without passing the ``+balancer`` runtime parameter, specify a strategy at link time with ``-balancer <LB>``:

 .. code-block:: bash

-   $ ampicc pgm.c -o pgm -O3 -memory isomalloc -module CommonLBs
+   $ ampicc pgm.c -o pgm -O3 -balancer GreedyRefineLB

 Running AMPI Programs
 ---------------------